Traeger Smoked Spatchcock Turkey Recipe

 When smoking turkey at a temp of 300°F, allow for 20 minutes per pound and always use an internal probe for a more accurate reading.

-Also, ask your butcher exactly how much the bird weighs so you have an accurate idea when planning how long it will take to cook.
+Also, ask your butcher exactly how much the bird weighs so you have an accurate idea of how long it will take to cook.

 Note: There are a few methods for smoking turkey.
-I like to cook at 300°F for the whole cook, however, I have tried the method in which you smoke at 225°F until the breast reaches 100°F, then you raise the temperature to 375°F and cook until the breast reaches 165°F. I found that a steady temperature of 300°F turns out a turkey with crispy skin and is super juicy inside
+I like to cook at 300°F for the whole cook.
+However, I have tried the process in which you smoke at 225°F until the breast reaches 100°F, then you raise the temperature to 375°F and cook until the breast reaches 165°F. A steady temperature of 300°F turns out a turkey with crispy skin and is super juicy inside.

 What if You Don’t Have a Pellet Grill?